w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Paragraphs

-Use the paragraph element (`<p>`) to mark-up paragraphs of text, such as this one.
+Use the paragraph element (`<p>`) to mark up paragraphs of text, such as this one.
 Consistent styling of paragraphs improves text readability.
 It also gives users more control when customizing their view.

 ## Lists